Book a demo

 Real-time location systems (RTLS) are a solution that can help to reduce workplace violence on several fronts.
 If a nurse, doctor or other healthcare worker experiences a threat to their safety or violence, staff safety systems give workers the capability to call for help.

-The GuardRFID real-time location systems (RTLS) solutions enable healthcare staff who are threatened to call for assistance by pressing a button on a discrete tag, worn on the wrist or as a lanyard.
+The HID real-time location systems (RTLS) solutions enable healthcare staff who are threatened to call for assistance by pressing a button on a discrete tag, worn on the wrist or as a lanyard.
 ID badge-style personal tags are designed for both comfort and system adoption.

 RTLS solutions also provide accurate, real-time visibility on the location of the staff member, so that security can be dispatched to help immediately.
-If a tag call button is pressed, the tag communicates with GuardRFID infrastructure in real-time to facilitate staff location and alerts in the AllGuard® software.
+If a tag call button is pressed, the tag communicates with HID infrastructure in real-time to facilitate staff location and alerts in the AllGuard® software.
 Staff are also able to communicate that assistance is on the way, which can de-escalate an unsafe situation.

 Duress alarm messaging can be configured to meet the organization’s preferred communication protocols.
 For example, a notification can be sent to authorized personnel such as security.
 And, various messaging options are possible, such as the activation of workstation alarms, email, mobile alerts, CCTV or voice messaging.